iron-fish/website/docs/whitepaper/6_transaction.md

 | $$ak$$         |      the owner’s authorization key (that was randomized)      |
 | $$nsk$$        |      the proof authorization key used for the nullifier       |

 The **merkle path** is the Merkle path from the given root (the **rt**, root anchor) to the note being spent (specifically its note commitment), using Pedersen hashes.
-The proof verifies that the path is valid and correct and that the given **position** is the correct position for the note’s commitment in the Merkle tree at the lowest level, (you can think of the position as an entry in an index).
+The proof verifies that the path is valid and correct and that the given **position** is the correct position for the note’s commitment in the Merkle tree at the lowest level, (you can think of the position like an entry in an index).

 The $$g_d$$ is the diversifier (converted into an affine point on the Jubjub curve) of the sender, and $$pk_d$$ is the transmission key of the sender.
 The proof checks that $$g_d$$ is not of small order and that $$pk_d$$ was properly computed.